tinchodias/youtube-marks/README.md

 The scenario for this tool is a user that wants to work on the analisis of videos.
 To do that, this tool can help by supporting this use case:
-1. The user registers one or more **videos** in the **project** page.
-The videos must be loaded in Youtube previously.
+1. Register one or more **videos** in the **project** page.
+Note the videos must be previously loaded in Youtube.
+For example, if the video URL is https://youtu.be/_7jUA-Gqp4M, the ID to register is "_7jUA-Gqp4M".
-2. The user also registers one or more **tags** which are kinds of marks to are forseen to be added in the videos (it is enough to register just one, for example, a "default" tag).
-The tags can have an associated **Key binding** which must be a single letter (case-sensitive) to ease insertion of .
+2. Register one or more **tags** which are kinds of marks to are forseen to be added in the videos (it is enough to register just one, for example, a "default" tag).
+The tags can have an associated **Key binding** which must be a single letter (case-sensitive) to ease insertion during playback.
+Tags can also have a distinctive color.
-3. The user clicks on a video and then can control playback by pressing play, pause (the space key is a key binding for that), moving the dot in the bar, or use the top-right button bar for high-precision seek.
+3. Click on a video and control the playback by pressing play, pause (the space key is a key binding for toggling), moving the dot in the bar, or use the top-right button bar for high-precision seek.
-4. When the user needs to mark the video, there are two main possibilities:
+4. To mark the video, there are two main possibilities:
    - via the "Add mark" dropdown, and
    - via using the key binding of a tag previously defined.
 5. To add a textual comment, click on the pencil button that's present on each row, and edit it (press the small accept button to save the changes).

 #### Why YouTube?
 The tool could become independent of YouTube, or at least be just an option.
 Maybe in the future.
-However, in our experience it was quite practical like this.
-We had 16 HD videos of more than an 1 hour long; We uploaded them all together one night and the day after the URLs were ready to be added to this tool.
+In our experience, it was quite practical like this.
+We had 16 HD videos of more than an 1 hour long; we uploaded them all one night and the day after the URLs were ready to be added to this tool.

 *Tip*: We selected the YouTube's **Unlisted** visibility for the videos.
 It differs from the **Public** visibility in that nobody will find them with a YouTube search, and differs from **Private** visibility in that anybody with the video URL can view it.